ccreswell97/monsters-rolodex-project/README.md

 # Monsters Rolodex

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It is a small project that displays a static website with a search feature.
+It is a small project that displays a static website with a search feature as if a monster was saving information about his other monster friends in this virtual Monster Rolodex.
+View it [here](https://ccreswell97.github.io/monsters-rolodex-project/) - it's hosted with GitHub pages!

 ## Available Scripts